Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Abstract

 \section{Abstract}

-Recognizing driver behaviors is becoming vital for in-vehicle systems that seek to reduce the incidence of car accidents rooted in cognitive distraction.
-In this paper, we harness the exceptional feature extraction abilities of deep learning and propose a dedicated Interwoven Deep Convolutional Neural Network (InterCNN) architecture to tackle the accurate classification of driver behaviors in real-time.
+Understanding driver activity is vital for in-vehicle systems that aim to reduce the incidence of car accidents rooted in cognitive distraction.
+Automating \textit{real-time} behavior recognition while ensuring actions classification with \textit{high accuracy} is however challenging, given the multitude of circumstances surrounding drivers, the unique traits of individuals, and the computational constraints imposed by in-vehicle embedded platforms.
+Prior work fails to jointly meet these runtime/accuracy requirements and mostly rely on a single sensing modality, which in turn can be a single point of failure.
+In this paper, we harness the exceptional feature extraction abilities of deep learning and propose a dedicated Interwoven Deep Convolutional Neural Network (InterCNN) architecture to tackle the problem of accurate classification of driver behaviors in real-time.
 The proposed solution exploits information from multi-stream inputs, i.e., in-vehicle cameras with different fields of view and optical flows computed based on recorded images, and merges through multiple fusion layers abstract features that it extracts.
 This builds a tight ensembling system, which significantly improves the robustness of the model.
-We further introduce a temporal voting scheme based on historical inference instances, in order to enhance accuracy.
-Experiments conducted with a real world dataset that we collect in a mock-up car environment demonstrate that the proposed InterCNN with MobileNet convolutional blocks can classify 9 different behaviors with 73.97\% accuracy, and 5 aggregated behaviors with 81.66\% accuracy.
-Our architecture is highly computationally efficient, as it performs inferences within 15~ms, which satisfies the real-time constraints of intelligent~cars.
-In addition, our InterCNN is robust to lossy input, as the classification remains accurate when two input streams are occluded.
+In addition, we introduce a temporal voting scheme based on historical inference instances, in order to enhance the classification accuracy.
+Experiments conducted with a dataset that we collect in a mock-up car environment demonstrate that the proposed InterCNN with MobileNet convolutional blocks can classify 9 different behaviors with 73.97\% accuracy, and 5 `aggregated' behaviors with 81.66\% accuracy.
+We further show that our architecture is highly computationally efficient, as it performs inferences within 15~ms, which satisfies the real-time constraints of intelligent~cars.
+Nevertheless, our InterCNN is robust to lossy input, as the classification remains accurate when two input streams are occluded.